Artificial intelligence in hiring: AI and the future of hiring

+Artificial intelligence is changing the recruiting process by gradually replacing routine tasks performed by human recruiters.
+AI can reduce human involvement in hiring and reduce the human biases that hinder effective hiring decisions.
+And some platforms such as TalAiro go further Talairo is an AI-powered Talent Impact Platform designed to optimize hiring for agencies and enterprises.
+It leverages patented AI models to match job descriptions with candidates, automate administrative tasks, and provide deep hiring insights, all in an effort to maximize business outcomes.

 AI is changing the way work is done.
 Artificial intelligence along with other technological advances such as improvements in robotics have placed 47% of jobs at risk of being eliminated in the near future.
 Some classify the shifts in labor brought about by AI as a 4th industrial revolution, which they call Industrial Revolution 4.0.
 According to some scholars, however, the transformative impact of AI on labor has been overstated.
 The "no-real-change" theory holds that an IT revolution has already occurred, but that the benefits of implementing new technologies does not outweigh the costs associated with adopting them.
 This theory claims that the result of the IT revolution is thus much less impactful than had originally been forecasted.
 Other scholars refute this theory claiming that AI has already led to significant job loss for unskilled labor and that it will eliminate middle skill and high skill jobs in the future.
 This position is based around the idea that AI is not yet a technology of general use and that any potential 4th industrial revolution has not fully occurred.
 A third theory holds that the effect of AI and other technological advances is too complicated to yet be understood.
 This theory is centered around the idea that while AI will likely eliminate jobs in the short term it will also likely increase the demand for other jobs.
 The question then becomes will the new jobs be accessible to people and will they emerge near when jobs are eliminated.